-You might wonder: What would cause the hero to fall from a Level 3 to a Level 6?
+You might wonder: What would cause the story’s hero to fall from a Level 3 to a Level 6?

 In Kyle’s backstory, he was a Level 3 before the unsolved murder of his wife.
 A tragic automobile accident killed his parents, who were on their way to attend his wife’s funeral.
-As the plot unfolds, readers grasp that Kyle teeters on the edge of an emotional abyss.
+As the plot unfolds, readers sense Kyle teeters on the edge of an emotional abyss.
 Over several pages (i.e., Act 1 through Midpoint of Act 2), the backstory dribbles out, readers discover why Kyle feels and behaves as a Level 6.

 Readers want an emotional payoff—to see Kyle change—so they keep turning pages!

 The audience hopes Kyle will become worthy of his love interest, Susie.
 As the pair race to solve the murder before the killer strikes again, readers seek that emotional payoff.
 They eagerly turn pages, looking for Kyle’s transformation, enabling him to identify the murderer and win over Susie.